- RiseUp: email, VPN, chat, and document collaborating services

 - Ransomware is back, analysis of ransomware (Vundo, GpCode)

-- Many viruses are targeting Adobe Reader, instead try:
+- Many viruses target Adobe Reader, instead try:

 - Evince: a free and open source PDF reader